 EnLink Midstream (ENLC) Gains As Market Dips: What You Should Know

-Coming into today, shares of the natural gas company had gained 5.94% in the past month.
-In that same time, the Oils-Energy sector gained 3.38%, while the S&P 500 lost 5.13%.
+Heading into today, shares of the natural gas company had gained 36.2% over the past month, outpacing the Oils-Energy sector's gain of 16.17% and the S&P 500's gain of 4.58% in that time.

 Investors will be hoping for strength from EnLink Midstream as it approaches its next earnings release, which is expected to be November 1, 2022.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.87 billion, up 4.39% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $2.06 billion, up 15.15% from the year-ago period.

-Any recent changes to analyst estimates for EnLink Midstream should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for EnLink Midstream.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 5.37% higher.
-EnLink Midstream currently has a Zacks Rank of #1 (Strong Buy).
+The Zacks Consensus EPS estimate has moved 16.1% higher within the past month.
+EnLink Midstream is currently sporting a Zacks Rank of #2 (Buy).

-Valuation is also important, so investors should note that EnLink Midstream has a Forward P/E ratio of 24.38 right now.
-This represents a premium compared to its industry's average Forward P/E of 5.63.
+In terms of valuation, EnLink Midstream is currently trading at a Forward P/E ratio of 23.95.
+For comparison, its industry has an average Forward P/E of 5.76, which means EnLink Midstream is trading at a premium to the group.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report